Holding Space Consultants work within a specific scope of practice

 outlined by 7 key points below.

-- I am committed to supporting you by holding space for your mourning in accordance with your inner wisdom, values, pace, and process.
+I am committed to supporting you by holding space for your life transition, personal reflections, and/or mourning in accordance with your inner wisdom, values, pace, and process.
 You may be mourning many forms of loss ~ death, change of job status, the end of a relationship, loss of health, and difficult life transition.
 No matter the loss, I am committed to listen and care.

-- I am committed to your safety and well-being.
+I am committed to your safety and well-being.
 I will support you in seeking professional therapeutic guidance should I believe that the content of our conversations ~ or the nature of the difficulties you are experiencing ~ falls outside of my scope of practice.
 Seeking professional therapeutic support can be an additional helpful circle of support for many.
+Please note that while several of our trained consultants are licensed mental health professionals, holding space consultations are not professional therapeutic services and are not intended to replace professional therapeutic services.
+If you have questions about how holding space consultations are different from professional therapy, please let your consultant know.

 *to acknowledge the reality of the loss experienced